rogercomply/gohugo-build-scripts/README.md

 # Hugo build scripts

+Mirror your Hugo based clearnet site as Tor hidden services (v2/v3) using a simple bash script for automated building and deployment.

-Tested for Arch Linux
+Tested for Arch Linux with:

-Hugo Static Site Generator v0.64.0
+* Hugo Static Site Generator v0.64.0

-Rsync version 3.1.3
+* Rsync version 3.1.3